FLIX: A Simple and Communication-Efficient Alternative to Local Methods in Federated Learning: EXPERIMENTS

-{\bfseries Generalization experiment 2: Comparison to FOMAML and Reptile.} Inspired by~\cite{reddi2021adaptive}, we conduct a similar experiment to compare generalization capabilities, i.e., test accuracy, of FLIX and its two baselines FOMAML~\citep{finn17_model_agnos_meta_learn_fast}, and Reptile~\citep{nichol18_first_order_meta_learn_algor} on the following tasks.
+{\bfseries Generalization experiment 2: Comparison to FOMAML and Reptile with mutli-class logistic regression.} Inspired by~\cite{reddi2021adaptive}, we conduct a similar experiment to compare generalization capabilities, i.e., test accuracy, of FLIX and its two baselines FOMAML~\citep{finn17_model_agnos_meta_learn_fast}, and Reptile~\citep{nichol18_first_order_meta_learn_algor} on the following tasks.
 For the first experiment (see Figure~\ref{subfig:100w_2c}), we take 500 train data points of two clients (with client ids `00000267' and `00000459') from the Stack Overflow dataset~\citep{stackoverflow_dataset} and divide them among 100 workers so that there are 50 workers with 10 train data points from the first client and another 50 with 10 data points from the second client.
 For the second experiment (see Figure~\ref{subfug:50w_50c}), a worker gets 90 train data points from a distinct client.
 For both experiments, each objective component $f_i$ is a cross-entropy loss for multi-class logistic regression.
 Further technical details and the hyperparameters tuning for a fair comparison can be found in the supplementary.
 In the test phase, for each client, we used a hold-out testing dataset of size 300 (the same dataset has been used for workers related to the same client in the first experiment).
-It can be observed from Figure~\ref{subfig:100w_2c}, that for wide range of $\alpha_i$, $\alpha_i \in \{0.2, 0.4, 0.6, 0.8 \}$ FLIX exhibits a better generalization than its classical meta-learning competitors--FOMAML and Reptile, and it can lead to improvement of up to $11\%$ in recall@5.
+It can be observed from Figure~\ref{subfig:100w_2c}, that for wide range of $\alpha_i$, $\alpha_i \in \{0.2, 0.4, 0.6, 0.8 \}$ FLIX exhibits a better generalization than its classical meta-learning competitors (FOMAML and Reptile), and it can lead to improvement of up to $11\%$ in recall@5.
 Figure~\ref{subfug:50w_50c} shows that in the more real-world scenario FLIX outperforms FOMAML and Reptile while showing its best test accuracy in non-edge $\alpha$.
+More experimental details and figures are included in the supplementary (\Cref{sec:extra-experiments}).